Starting a New Recipe

 - Test Kitchen - Toggle this on to mark the recipe as "in development."
 It will appear in the Test Kitchen category on your home screen rather than the regular categories.

-You can attach photos and videos to your recipe as a whole (the "hero" media) to show the finished dish or key moments.
-Tap the photo/video section to:
+You can attach photos, videos, and audio recordings to your recipe as a whole (the "hero" media) to show the finished dish or key moments.
+Tap the media section to:

-- Take a new photo or video with your camera.
+- Take a new photo with your camera.

 Videos have a maximum file size of 50 MB.